geovedi/book-notes/2023/rough-sleepers.notes.md

 ### Childhood
 - Tony's Absence and Gloomy Emails
-  - Tony's absence is noticed by the narrator, and they receive occasional gloomy emails from him.
+  - Tony's absence is noticed by Tracy, and they receive occasional gloomy emails from him.
   - These emails reveal a hidden sadness behind Tony's cheerful demeanor.
 - Concerns over Tony's Fentanyl Use
   - Tony's most recent urine sample tests positive for fentanyl, causing alarm.